danielfoehrKn/kubeswitch/docs/kubeconfig_stores.md

 Please note that, to search over **multiple** directories and kubeconfig stores, you need to use the `SwitchConfig` file.

-## Additional Configurations
+## General Store configuration

+These store configurations exists for each store.

-### Specify the Kubeconfig name to search for
+### Specify the Kubeconfig name pattern to search for

 The name or pattern to use when searching for kubeconfig files within a store is specified via the command line flag `--kubeconfig-name`.

 This can also be defined in the configuration file.
 Either globally for each store, or per store as seen below.

 ```